 - Choose a deciduous tree in your neighborhood that you can visit and observe every day.
 Record in your journal the changes throughout the season: at what pace do its leaves change colors and fall.
 If it's an oak, check its acorns.
 Are there a bunch of branch tips napped at the bottom of the tree?
 Check the cut on these branches, and if they are clean cuts snapped at an angle, it's probably a squirrel.
 Spy on them and tell us what you think they're doing when they snap those branches.
 Look closer and observe the buds that have appeared in your tree to get ready to burst next Spring.
 Observe the birds and mammals who live in this tree or nearby.

-Learn about the changes in your region phenology.
+Learn about the changes in your region's phenology.
 Phenology is the seasonal timing of life cycle events in plants and animals such as color change, seed dropping, migration, and hibernation.
 Change in phenology has been linked to shifts in the timing of allergy seasons, public visitation to National Parks, and cultural festivals.
-Change in phenology is also recognized as a bio-indicator of climate change impacts and has been linked to increased wildfire activity and pest outbreak, shifts in species distributions, the spread of invasive species, and changes in carbon cycling in forests.
-Phenological information can and is already being used to identify species vulnerable to climate change, to generate computer models of carbon sequestration, to manage invasive species, to forecast seasonal allergens, and to track disease vectors, such as mosquitoes and ticks, in human population centers.
+Change in phenology is also recognized as a bio-indicator of climate change impacts and has been linked to increased wildfire activity and pest outbreaks, shifts in species distributions, the spread of invasive species, and changes in carbon cycling in forests.
+Phenological information can and is already being used to identify species vulnerable to climate change, generate computer models of carbon sequestration, manage invasive species, forecast seasonal allergens, and track disease vectors, such as mosquitoes and ticks, in human population centers.
 In the Northeast of the United States, we are already observing earlier blooming and bird migrations in Spring, and delayed migrations in the Fall...